Life After Loss: Debbie Oster on Finding Strength and Creating a Thriving Business

 Ready to live a more Life Intended?
 Get my Life Intended Journal to start your journey to a more purposeful and intentional life.
 And subscribe to my weekly newsletter to receive episode updates, inspiration and announcements.

-Episode Transcript for Life After Loss: Debbie Oster on Finding Strength and Creating a Thriving Business
+Episode Transcript for Life After Loss: Debbie Oster on Finding Strength and Creating a Thriving Business:

 Kelly Berry (00:00): Hello, friends, and welcome to Life Intended.
 I'm your host, Kelly Berry.
 Life Intended is a podcast that explores what it means to be true to yourself and live an authentic and purposeful life.
 Each episode explores my guest's version of personal growth, self-discovery, and the pursuit of becoming the best version of themselves, as well as how to find the joy in the journey.
 Today, I'm speaking with my friend and colleague, Debbie Oster.
 Debbie has some beautiful and courageous stories to share, and I can't wait to talk with her today.
 A little bit about Debbie.
 After a decade of navigating the turbulent waters of agency marketing and experiencing firsthand the reactive tactics and ad hoc strategies that often define the industry, Debbie decided to step away from the status quo.
 The all-too-common agency churn and burn, coupled with what she calls random acts of marketing, had run its course in her career.
 The desire for a more impactful and proactive approach to marketing led her to start her own venture.
 Now, as a fractional CMO for small service-based businesses, she leverages her expertise to not only establish but also significantly enhance their marketing efforts.
 This is achieved through an entire outsourced marketing department, ensuring that every strategy is meticulously planned and executed.
 Debbie's areas of expertise include marketing strategy and planning, messaging and content, SEO, social media, and deriving actionable insights from data analytics.
 By adopting a strategy-based and data-backed methodology, she ensures that the businesses she partners with not only witness growth but also enjoy enhanced profitability.
 Her approach is straightforward—transform marketing into a powerful engine that consistently drives more revenue for your business.
 Welcome to the podcast, Debbie.